disheng222/LogAider/README.md

 - <a id="3.2.1.2"/>**Gererate state features**</a>
 	- *Script*: GenerateStateFeaturs.sh
 	- *Source Code*: analysis.RAS.GenerateStateFeatures
-	- *Usage*: java GenerateStateFeatures [basicSchema] [fullSchemaDir] [schemaExt] [logDir] [logExt] [outputDir] [fields....]
+	- *Usage*: java analysis.RAS.GenerateStateFeatures [basicSchema] [fullSchemaDir] [schemaExt] [logDir] [logExt] [outputDir] [fields....]
-	- *Example*: java GenerateStateFeatures /home/sdi/Catalog-project/miralog/schema/basicSchema.txt /home/sdi/Catalog-project/miralog/schema/fullSchema/withCount fsc /home/sdi/Catalog-project/miralog csv /home/sdi/Catalog-project/miralog/featureState CATEGORY COMPONENT CPU CTLACTION LOCATION MSG_ID SEVERITY
+	- *Example*: java analysis.RAS.GenerateStateFeatures /home/sdi/Catalog-project/miralog/schema/basicSchema.txt /home/sdi/Catalog-project/miralog/schema/fullSchema/withCount fsc /home/sdi/Catalog-project/miralog csv /home/sdi/Catalog-project/miralog/featureState CATEGORY COMPONENT CPU CTLACTION LOCATION MSG_ID SEVERITY

 > This function is to generate the state features, in order to calculate the posterior probability based on observed evidences.
 By 'state', we mean the a specific target value of a field whose probability will be calculated.
 For instance, the users may want to what is the probability of COMPONENT=CNK when MSG_ID=00010001 and CATEGORY=Software_error.
 In this example, COMPONENT=CNK is the target state, and MSG_ID=00010001 and CATEGORY=Software_error is called 'evidence'.
 The across-field correlation analysis can answer this question.